 In San Bernardino, the statute of limitations typically expires two years from the day of the accident.
 The court will enforce these deadlines outside of a limited number of exceptions, which usually results in a case dismissal with prejudice.

 A dismissal with prejudice means more than just having a case dismissed temporarily.
-For example, plaintiffs will also lose their right to file a lawsuit or negotiate a settlement.
-A tenacious attorney can help avoid this outcome concerning truck accident claims.
+For example, plaintiffs will also lose their right to ever file a lawsuit or negotiate a settlement, even if they are able to present a strong and convincing claim.
+A tenacious attorney can help avoid this outcome concerning truck accident claims by getting started on building a strong case as soon as possible and ensuring that all relevant deadlines are met.

 Call a Truck Accident Attorney in San Bernardino Right Away